About After Innocence

 Every state provides a fair, transparent process by which a person who proves in court that he or she was actually innocent of the crime for which he or she was imprisoned will be eligible for meaningful compensation and re-entry assistance; and

-- Every exoneree in the United States will have access to a basic level of consistent, effective re-entry assistance to help them rebuild their lives after wrongful conviction.
+Every exoneree in the United States will have access to a basic level of consistent, effective re-entry assistance to help them rebuild their lives after wrongful conviction, whether they have been out of prison for two weeks or two decades.

 Through this work, we will demonstrate what a good society does when its justice system recognizes that it has put the wrong person in prison.

 After Innocence is a 501(c)(3) public charity (Tax ID: 81-0944502) based in Oakland, California.
 (We are not affiliated with the 2005 documentary film, After Innocence, or its filmmakers.)
 After Innocence is a member of the Innocence Network, which brings together organizations that work on behalf of the wrongfully convicted.

 Donations to After Innocence are tax-deductible to the extent allowed by law.

 Jon Eldan, Director